axelholmqvist/humanoid-touch-classification/README.md

 Note: Modify the `N_SAMPLES` and `N_ELECTRODES` if needed.

 ### train.py
 The script that handles the machine learning and training of the SVC, i.e. the model used for prediction.
 The ouput is the created model in `.pkl` format.
-Printed outputs are average accuracy of the model using the test set, as well as with lowest accuracy together with its confusion matrix (to be able to quickly spot "classifying issues").
+Printed outputs are average accuracy of the model (from validation with the test set), as well as lowest accuracy together with its confusion matrix (to be able to quickly spot "classifying issues").

 1. Set the `TEST_SIZE` to the desired size of the data set used for validation, and the `N_EOPCHS` to the desired number of epochs used in training.
 2. Uncomment the `print()` call on `row 43` in order to print the `x_mean` and `sigma` that are needed in **prediction.py**.
 3. Set input files of desired data set on `row 113`.
 4. Simply run `train.py` to start training (and `ctrl + C` to abort it).

 Note: Change `row 98` in order to output the model in another way/format than a `.pkl`.
 Note: Modify the `N_SAMPLES` and `N_ELECTRODES` if needed.

 ### visualizer.py